DiegoRojas93/Trivia_Challenge/README.md

 ## Licencia 📄

-This project is licensed under the (Diego Rojas) License - see the file [LICENSE.md](LICENSE.md) for details
+This project is licensed under the (Diego Rojas) License - see the file [LICENSE.md](LICENSE.md) for details.